 Be in contact with your local Fulbrigh program coordinator before any travels!

 Events: Orientation, American Voices Seminar and the Spring seminar

 Read also about

-Grantees may be asked to cooperate with the Fulbright Center on the Center’s various programs and services.
-For instance, grantees may be asked to perform or give speeches at Fulbright Center’s events or to participate in grantee interviews and selections.
+Grantees may be asked to cooperate with Fulbright Finland on the Center’s various programs and services.
+For instance, grantees may be asked to perform or give speeches at Fulbright Finland’s events or to participate in grantee interviews and selections.

 Grantee Finances and Grant Payments